KirillBaranov/kb-labs-studio/README.md

 ✅ UI Core with design tokens and themes
 ✅ Data Client with versioned contracts and mocks
 ✅ TanStack Query integration
-✅ Dashboard module with KPIs
+✅ Dashboard module with KPIs and charts
 ✅ Audit module with summary and reports
 ✅ Release module with preview and execution
 ✅ Settings module with health monitoring
 ✅ Navigation with all module stubs
+✅ **Ant Design React migration** with KB-prefixed component wrappers
+✅ **Theme system** with CSS variables and Ant Design token adapter
+✅ **Chart components** integration (@ant-design/charts)
+✅ **404 Not Found page**

 ### Next Steps

-- Enhanced UI components (tables, drawers, modals)
+- Enhanced chart types and drill-down functionality
+- Time period navigation (week/month/quarter/year) for charts
 - Widget registry for dashboard extensibility
 - Role-based access control
 - More detailed audit reports